EmaMaker/a-maze-ing/README.md

 # a-maze-ing
 A Maze-solving game with randomly generated games.
-This branch is for the Processing Desktop version
+This branch runs on the Homebrew channel for the the Nintendo Wii